ipython/ipython/doc/source/ipython.rst

     1 2 3

+.. _Profiles:

 IPython profiles
 ----------------

-As we already mentioned, IPython supports the -profile command-line option (see sec.
-5.2 <node5.html#sec:cmd-line-opts>).
+As we already mentioned, IPython supports the -profile command-line option (see sec. `command line options`_).
 A profile is nothing more than a particular configuration file like your basic ipythonrc one, but with particular customizations for a specific purpose.
-When you start IPython with 'ipython -profile <name>', it assumes that in your IPYTHONDIR there is a file called ipythonrc-<name>, and loads it instead of the normal ipythonrc.
+When you start IPython with 'ipython -profile <name>', it assumes that in your IPYTHONDIR there is a file called ipythonrc-<name> or ipy_profile_<name>.py, and loads it instead of the normal ipythonrc.

 This system allows you to maintain multiple configurations which load modules, set options, define functions, etc. suitable for different